ferrucc-io/ferruccio/content/posts/company-size.md

 At this point teams are split in groups, with managers, that start reporting to C-Level.

-The next level
+### The next level

 As soon as you have 8-10 Managers it becomes harder for leadership to understand what's going on.

 So another layer gets introduced.

+Every time an organization adds a layer, we have a *critical point*.

-Here's a table showing all the different "critical points".
+Here's a table showing a breakdown of when this happens:

 | 📦  Size Name     |  | 👥  Employee Count |  | 🕸  Number of Layers  |
 | :-------------:|---|:-------------: |---| :----------------------:|